Exchizz/kube-learning/README.md

 ```
 ? <enter> - shows the status of all probes and where the pod is running
 verbose: true | false <enter> - enables/disable verbose logging (default is off)
-health: true | false <enter> - sets state of health probe
 liveness: true | false <enter> - sets state of liveness probe
 readyness: true | false <enter> - sets state of readyness probe
 ```

 Ideas:
  - Show when sigterm/sigkill is received
- - [x] Command for disabling debugging (it's noisy)
- - [x] Command for printing the status of all probes
- - [x] Show current pod name and node name in "prompt" (for debugging when running multiple instances of kube-learning)